pdxparrot/ggj2020/SETUP.md

   * Add ENABLE_SERVER_SPECTATOR to the Scripting Define Symbols
 * **TODO:** ServerSpectator prefab and viewer
   * These would attach to the GameStateManager
-* Data/Prefabs/Input/EventSystem.prefab
-  * Create using default EventSystem that gets added automatically when adding a UI object
-  * Replace Standalone Input Module with InputSystemUIInputModule
-  * Add EventSystemHelper script to this
-  * If desired, copy and replace the DefaultInputActions asset for modification

 ## Manager Prefabs Setup